 Interpreting the Holidays Act with KeyPay: 2 employee scenarios

-Many New Zealand businesses face difficulty in achieving compliance with the Holidays Act (2003).
-Employers often find themselves misunderstanding the entitlements and payment rules, leading to unintended miscalculation of employees’ holiday pay.
+Many New Zealand accountants, bookkeepers and payroll bureaus face difficulty in achieving compliance for their clients with the Holidays Act (2003).
+Clients may often find themselves misunderstanding the entitlements and payment rules, leading to unintended miscalculation of their employees’ holiday pay.

 While the complexities of the legislation remain an issue, a modern payroll software that caters to various work arrangements, while displaying transparent leave calculation methods, can equip payroll professionals with the information and tools they need to achieve compliance.